 Drain your water heater and flush out all the lines.
 This should remove any debris in the pipes and solve the problem of low hot water pressure.

-8. Buy a low-pressure shower head
+8. Buy a high-pressure shower head

 If the problem is not related to your plumbing, a relatively inexpensive option you can try is to buy a special shower head for low water pressure.
 These are shower heads that are designed specifically to help increase water flow in areas with pressure issues.